sitecoreops-terraform/terraform-provider-sitecoreai/CONTRIBUTING.md

 # SitecoreAI Terraform provider

-The project is mainly a Terraform provider built using
+The project is a Terraform provider built using
 * Go
 * Terraform Plugin Framework

-There are two packages in the `pkg` folder.
+The folder structure:
-* `pkg/apiclient/` which is a client to interact with the SitecoreAI Deploy API
+* `pkg/apiclient/` which is a client to interact with the SitecoreAI Deploy API, see [SitecoreAI Deploy API: OpenAPI Specification](https://xmclouddeploy-api.sitecorecloud.io/swagger/v1/swagger.json)
 * `pkg/provider/` which is the Terraform provider that exposes resources and datasources and uses the apiclient to call the api.

-Additionally there are some terraform examples in the `examples/` folder to show how the provider can be used in terraform modules.
+* `examples/` with several terraform examples to show how the provider can be used in terraform modules.

 ## Testing api client